 Living in an RV calls for some heavy-duty organizational skills so that when you need something, you’ll know right where to find it.

-If you want to know how we’re almost always able to find things on board our rig, check out this video:
+If you want to know how we were able to find things on board when we had our big rig, check out this video:

-Slide-Outs — Has An RV Got Them?
+Slide-Outs — Do You Want Them?
 If So, How Many?

 Interior Layout

-For example, some travelers prefer distinct rooms with private spaces, while others prefer an open layout that connects the kitchen, dining, and living areas.
+For example, some travelers prefer distinct rooms with private spaces (like having a side-aisle layout that separates the sleeping and living areas from each other), while others prefer an open layout that connects the kitchen, dining, and living areas.

 Size and Maneuverability